hypernova-developer/Jenny/README.md

 ---

 ## System Storage Requirements

+### Jenny v7.0.0-BETA
+The binary executables for Jenny on the latest release require approximately **1.24 MB** of local storage space.
+A minimum allocation of **2.50 MB** is recommended to accommodate local logging and configuration caches.

 ### Jenny v6.0.0-LTS
 The binary executables for Jenny on the latest release require approximately **1.25 MB** of local storage space.